 Nominations are now being solicited and will be considered until February 15, 2020.
 Self-nominations are welcome and encouraged.
 Please send the following via email to Cathleen Moore, Chair, APP Search Committee (firstname.lastname@example.org) and/or Penny M. Pexman, Chair, PS Publications Committee (email@example.com) at:

 A brief message expressing interest in the editorship

 Names and email addresses of three referees who could speak to the nominee’s qualifications for the position.
 [Note that nominees and self-nominees identified through this initial process are not obligated to follow through and accept the editorship.]

 In late February/early March, the Search Committee will select a short list from among the nominees, invite those individuals to provide additional information (in particular, a statement of their vision for Attention, Perception, & Psychophysics), and solicit input from their referees.

 The Psychonomic Society is committed to scientific merit, which entails the inclusion of scientists of all genders, races, sexual orientations, countries of origin, geographical locations, and disciplinary expertise.
 Please critically examine your deliberations to eliminate biases that detract from our commitment to merit.
 The nominee should have strong scientific credentials and relevant editorial experience and the wide range of skills requisite to leading the journal in creative and effective ways.
 Our hope is that the new Editor will not only maintain Attention, Perception, & Psychophysics' strong record of scholarship and impact but will raise the journal’s profile in exciting new ways.

-Please contact Penny M. Pexman, Chair, PS Publications Committee, or Louis Shomette, PS Executive Director.
+Please contact Cathleen Moore, Chair, APP Search Committee and/or Penny M. Pexman, Chair, PS Publications Committee.